jbosstools/jbosstools-quarkus/README.md

 ## Getting Started

 After the installation, get started using the new functionality by following the instructions in the [getting started manual](documentation/getting-started/getting-started.md).

+## Contributing

+If you run into errors, have ideas on how to improve the project or if you just want to collaborate, checkout the [contribution guide](documentation/contributing/contribute.md).